 We understand that having a well-trained and educated population is attractive to many businesses.
 This is why Coastal Alabama Community College and Alabama Industrial Development Training have teamed up to collaborate with local companies.
 They have developed a program to teach potential employees about each company’s specific operations, ensuring that new hires are also well-trained students.

-The City of Atmore also works in conjunction with the Atmore Area Chamber of Commerce, the Escambia County Industrial Development Authority and the Coastal Gateway Regional Economic Development Alliance to attract new business and industry to the area while pursuing marketing strategies that promote the growth of our community and its existing industries.
-The City and Chamber are also working on beautification and hometown pride initiatives to enhance the downtown business district, as well as commercial and industrial properties.
+The City of Atmore also works in conjunction with the Atmore Area Chamber of Commerce, the Atmore Rotary Club, the Escambia County Industrial Development Authority, and the Coastal Gateway Regional Economic Development Alliance to attract new businesses and industry to the area.
+We do this in tandem to our pursuit of marketing strategies which promote the growth of our community and its existing industries.
+When we all work together, economic development is sure to follow.

 A beautiful and motivated city is always a great place to work and live.
 So the City and Chamber are working together on beautification and hometown pride initiatives to enhance the downtown business district, as well as commercial and industrial properties.
 We want to make Atmore even more welcoming!